UNIVERSITY OF THE BASQUE COUNTRY (UPV/EHU)

 Department of Clinical and Health Psychology

-Enrique Echeburúa (born 1951 in San Sebastián, Spain) is an Emeritus Professor of Clinical Psychology at the University of the Basque Country (UPV/EHU).
+Enrique Echeburúa (born 1951 in San Sebastián, Spain) is an Emeritus Professor of Clinical Psychology at the University of the Basque Country (UPV/EHU) and he is a member of Jakiunde (Academy of Sciences, Arts and Letters of the Basque Country) and of the Spanish Academy of Psychology.
 He received his B.A. in Psychology from the University of Madrid in 1973 and his Ph.D. in Psychology from the University of Madrid in 1978.
 He was a founder member of the Basque Institute of Criminology in 1978 and he is past president of the Basque Society of Victimology (2004-2008).

 He has lectured extensively around the world and is the recipient of several awards (e.g. the Euskadi Research Prize 2017 in the field of Social Sciences) related to research contribution.
 He has been a senior member of the Basque Academy of Sciences, Arts and Humanities since 2012.